EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “You mean?”

 My mom pulled me forward.
 “Hello, my name is Esther, I’m fourteen.
 Your Grace.”
-I had wanted to call her grandmother.
+I tried to say grandmother.

 “What a sweet voice, can you come closer?”
 I stared at her black hair.